cleisti/cleisti/README.md

 My next project will be another web-app, this time a matchmaking tool like Tinder.
 For this project I have planned to use a PERN-stack, which will be all new to me.

-If you want to contact me, just send an email to camilla.leisti@gmail.com and I will get back to you ASAP! 🐯
+If you want to contact me, just send an email to camilla.leisti@gmail.com and I will get back to you 🐯

 <!--
 **cleisti/cleisti** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.